 Find out how to choose windows for a period home in our guide.

-5. Install rooflights
+5. Install rooflights without planning permission

 Rooflights can be added to your home without planning permission, providing they don’t project more than 15cm from the roof slope.